 Keira is a former board member of Downtown Indy, the Eiteljorg Museum of American Indians and Western Art advisory board and a founding member of the IndyHub board.
 She has previously served on strategic committees for many community organizations and events, including the 2012 Indianapolis Super Bowl host committee, 2015 Regional Cities advisory committee and 2019–2021 Indiana Women’s Suffrage Centennial Commission, as well as a variety of committees for Indiana Sports Corp, including several Final Fours and the NBA All-Star Game.

-A Hamilton, Ind., native, Keira graduated from DePauw University with a degree in political science and served as a fellow in the office of former Indiana governor Evan Bayh.
+A native of Hamilton, Ind., Keira graduated from DePauw University with a degree in political science and served as a fellow in the office of former Indiana governor Evan Bayh.
 She earned a J.D. from the Indiana University McKinney School of Law and graduated from the Stanley K. Lacy Leadership Series.
-In 2006 the Indianapolis Business Journal named her one of Indianapolis’ “40 under 40” and in 2012 she was named a “Woman of Influence.”
-In 2015, she was awarded a Creative Renewal Fellowship by the Arts Council of Indianapolis.
+In 2006 the Indianapolis Business Journal named her one of Indianapolis’s “40 under 40” and in 2012 it recognized her as a “Woman of Influence.”
+In 2015 the Arts Council of Indianapolis awarded Keira with a Creative Renewal Fellowship.

 Keira is married to Shawn Mulholland and has two daughters, Chase and Elise.